 Neutral terminations of a participant will follow the same process as other terminations.
-The case will be brought before the docket team for discussion and the Mental Health Docket Judge will make the final determination.
+The case will be brought before the treatment team for discussion and the Recovery Docket Judge will make the final determination.
 The information about the participant will be thoroughly reviewed and verified by the probation officer.
 Some cases in which neutral terminations may apply will be as follows:

-- A serious medical condition arises

-- Serious mental health condition arises
+- A serious medical condition arises - A serious mental health condition arises

-- Death; or

-- Other factors that will impede the participant's requirements for successful completion.
+- Death of the participant; or - Other external factors that will impede the participant's ability to meet the requirements for successful completion

-The probation officer must file the appropriate paperwork with the Prosecutor's Office who will file the appropriate documents with the Court pertaining to the neutral termination from the Mental Health Docket.
-The written legal and clinical eligibility and termination criteria do not create a right to participation in the Mental Health Docket.
+The probation officer must file the appropriate paperwork with the Prosecutor's Office, which will file the appropriate documents with the Court pertaining to the neutral termination from the Recovery Docket.
+The written legal and clinical eligibility and termination criteria do not create a right to participation in the Recovery Docket.